Work at Norfolk Academy

 Because the school's philosophy asserts that the education of a child extends beyond the classroom - that the teacher-coach role model is the person best positioned to advance the philosophy and mission of Norfolk Academy - each faculty member serves as an advisor to students and is assigned additional extracurricular duties that range from advising student organizations to coaching athletic teams.

-To be considered for vacancies that may arise or to serve as a Teaching Associate or substitute teacher, please submit a cover letter and resume to:
+To be considered for vacancies that may arise or to serve as a Teaching Associate or substitute teacher, please complete the employment application or submit a cover letter and résumé to:

 Mr. Dennis G. Manning, Headmaster

 Teaching Associate Program

 The purpose of the Teaching Associate program is to recruit and develop young men and women to serve as role models and sources of moral, academic, artistic and athletic enrichment for students at Norfolk Academy.
 Teaching Associates will enjoy a one-year experience or apprenticeship to ready them for full-time positions in independent schools.

 Teaching Associates will have a demonstrated commitment to:

 - Character development and leadership

 - Academic excellence in their chosen field of study

 - A firm understanding of the importance of honor in an academic community